Overkane/CMC-game/docs/Coding Conventions.md

 ## General Guidelines

 - Use explicit strict typing whenever possible.
 E.g. `var my_int_var: int = 5`, `func myFunc() -> void`.
-- Use PackedArrays whenever possible for big arrays (expected more than 1000 elements).
 - Set node properties before adding it to the node tree whenever possible.
+- Array - use PackedArrays whenever possible for big arrays (expected more than 1000 elements).
+- Array - prefer to add and remove elements from the end, since it is the fastest.

 ---
 ## Naming Conventions